A short history of the climate (lack of) movement

 Jim Henson

-On the 23rd of June 1988 Jim Henson, one of seven children of a tenant farmer and chief climatologist at N.A.S.A. no less, told a U.S. congressional hearing that that human activity was effecting the weather,
+On the 23rd of June 1988 Jim Henson, one of seven children of a tenant farmer and chief climatologist at N.A.S.A. no less, told a U.S. congressional hearing that human activity was effecting the weather,

 “I can confidently state that major greenhouse climate changes are a certainty.
 The global warming predicted in the next 20 years will make the Earth warmer than it has been in the past 100,000 years.”